 Right-clicking on the search allows the Administrator to amend the search criteria, unlink or delete the saved search.

-As long as a case is editable, you can remove a saved search from an discovery case (unlink Saved Search).
-However you cannot delete an discovery case once it has been created.
+As long as it's editable, you can remove a saved search from an eDiscovery case (unlink Saved Search).
+However you cannot delete a case once it has been created.